AboutObjects/Modelmatic/README.md

 ![Customizing a property mapping](Screenshots/custom-mapping.png)

-To add a custom mapping, select an attribute or relationship in the model editor, and add an entry to it's *User Info* dictionary.
+To add a custom mapping, select an attribute or relationship in the model editor, and add an entry to its **User Info** dictionary.
 The key should be **jsonKeyPath**, and the value should be the key or key path (dot-separated property path) used in the JSON dictionary.
 During encoding and decoding, Modelmatic will automatically map between your object's property, as defined by its attribute or relationship name, and the custom key path you specified to access JSON values.

 #### Defining Relationships